mmzdouc/FERMO/README.md

 - (optional) a .csv file containing bioactivity information.
 - (optional) a spectral library in the .mgf format.

-Instructions for the generation of the files, as well as the required format, can be found in the tutorial (LINK).
-Examples of the files can be found in the `example_data` folder.
+Instructions for the generation of the files, as well as the required format, can be found in the [user guides on input data formats](https://github.com/mmzdouc/FERMO/wiki/Input-data-formats) in the FERMO Wiki.
+Examples of the files can be found in the `example_data` folder in this repository.
 These example files can also be used for a test-run of the software.

 ### Installation